Dish chairman asserts U.S. advantage in Sprint bid

-NEW YORK, May 1 (Reuters) - Dish Network Corp Chairman Charlie Ergen escalated the war of words with Japan’s SoftBank Corp over the future of U.S. mobile company Sprint Nextel Corp, saying Sprint’s network needed modernization best performed by English-speaking employees from a U.S. company.
+NEW YORK (Reuters) - Dish Network Corp Chairman Charlie Ergen escalated the war of words with Japan’s SoftBank Corp over the future of U.S. mobile company Sprint Nextel Corp, saying Sprint’s network needed modernization best performed by English-speaking employees from a U.S. company.

 In an interview on Wednesday with USA Today, the country’s third-largest newspaper, Ergen said Dish’s American roots gave it an operational edge in the bidding war with SoftBank over Sprint.